Direct contact, water, soil

 Although ASGM is relatively new livelihood activity in Mongolia, it continues to rise as an increasingly important economic activity in Mongolia.
 Despite the overall slow in economic growth in 2014, mining was one of the few economic sectors that grew.
 There are currently an estimated 100.000 miners working in about 18 provinces throughout the country, almost 50% of whom are women.

-Pure Earth and the Environment and Security Center of Mongolia (ESCM) have collaborated on a two-year project to improve the economic and environmental sustainability of ASGM, and reduce poverty in ASGM areas in Mongolia.
+Pure Earth and the Environment and Security Center of Mongolia (ESCM) collaborated on a two-year project to improve the economic and environmental sustainability of ASGM, and reduce poverty in ASGM areas in Mongolia.

-A year after the project start more than 700 small-scale gold miners (42.5% are women and 3.1% are pensioners) were trained in Tov, Selenge and Bayankhongor provinces in mercury-free, more efficient ASGM techniques.
+A year after the project start, more than 700 small-scale gold miners (42.5% are women and 3.1% are pensioners) were trained in Tov, Selenge and Bayankhongor provinces in mercury-free, more efficient ASGM techniques.
 Most of these trainees live below government set poverty level.
 35 local miners were trained by Filipino experts to teach a mercury-free method to other miners.
 This led to an increase in efficiency of ore processing and reduced environmental impacts.
 The introduced methods were not only applicable to Mongolian ore, but were also well received by miners.

-From The Pollution Blog:
+Learn more below in The Pollution Blog: